Catalan cuisine with Pyrenean influence

 The Alt Urgell Restaurant at the Parador de La Seu is a modern, welcoming and minimalist space.
-On the menu you’ll find homemade sausages with bread and tomato, torrada de escalivada with anchovies, exqueisada de bacalao, butifarra with mongetes and escudella barrejada, not to mention classics such as homemade cannelloni, caracoles a la gormanta and habitas a la catalana alongside delicacies such as cod loin with sanfaina and rodonet de ternera bruneta del Pirineo
+On the menu you’ll find homemade sausages with bread and tomato, torrada de escalivada with anchovies, esqueixada de bacalao, butifarra with mongetes and escudella barrejada, not to mention classics such as homemade cannelloni and caracoles a la gormanta alongside delicacies such as cod loin with sanfaina and rodonet de ternera Bruneta del Pirineo

 Type of kitchen

 Escudella barrejada, roasted cod loin with mushroom ajoarriero, bruneta shank with prunes, honey foam and mato with red fruit jam.

 The Parador is located next to the Cathedral of Santa Maria, the only Romanesque cathedral that remains in Catalonia.

 It is also close to the church of San Miguel and its cloister, which is attached to the Cathedral.